thieu1995/cec2011-real-world/README.md

 # Install environments

 Install based on `requirements.txt` file.
 After that, you need to install the `octave` and set up the path to the `octave-cli.exe` file.
+The tested working version: `oct2py=5.6.0` and `octave=8.4.0 windows 64`.

 ### On Windows